Stocks Climb on Earnings, ECB Plan to Slow Bond Buying

 ADVERTISEMENT

-DowDuPont, one of the biggest gainers in the Dow Jones Industrial Average, rose 3.1% after it gave investors an early look into its sales and profit results, the first window into the global chemical giant following the combination of Dow Chemical and DuPont.
+DowDuPont, one of the biggest gainers in the Dow Jones Industrial Average, rose $1.96, or 2.8%, to $73.05 after it gave investors an early look into its sales and profit results, the first window into the global chemical giant following the combination of Dow Chemical and DuPont.

-Ford Motor added 1.4% after the auto maker said third-quarter profit rose amid strong sales of its F-Series trucks, a lower tax rate and cost-cutting efforts.
+Ford Motor added 23 cents, or 1.9%, to 12.27 after the auto maker said third-quarter profit rose amid strong sales of its F-Series trucks, a lower tax rate and cost-cutting efforts.

 Twitter reported a narrower loss and raised its earnings forecast for the fourth quarter, but also said it overstated its number of users for the past three years.
-Twitter shares surged 18%, its largest percentage increase in more than a year.
+Twitter shares surged 3.17, or 18%, to 20.31, its largest percentage increase in more than a year.

-In Europe, stocks gained momentum while the euro and bond yields edged lower after the ECB said it would pare back its monthly bond purchases to EUR30 billion a month from EUR60 billion and keep buying until the end of September next year.
+In Europe, stocks gained momentum and the euro fell after the ECB said it would pare back its monthly bond purchases to EUR30 billion a month from EUR60 billion and keep buying through September next year.
 The ECB also reiterated that interest rates would remain at their current levels well past the end of the asset-purchase program.

 The ECB's move was closely in line with what investors and economists had forecast.
 Still, many took the development and ECB President Mario Draghi's tone during his news conference as a confirmation that eurozone monetary policy would remain ultraloose for some time to come.